CagriCatik/RRT-MPC/docs/configuration.md

 - `goal_offset`: subtracted from the upper-right corner to place the goal.
 - `generate`: when `true` creates a deterministic synthetic map if the file is absent.
+- `size_m` / `generator_resolution`: control the procedural generator.
+Use a
+  finer resolution when you need tighter obstacle placement; remember to update `map_resolution` so the MPC scaling remains valid.

+When `generate: true`, the generator persists the base map to disk.
+Subsequent runs reuse the cached image unless `generate` stays true.

 ## Planner